Biblical confession is about acknowledging that we’re wrong and God is right. Without confession, there is no forgiveness or cleansing of sin.

 Contrary to what the Catholic Church teaches, you don’t need a mediating priest to confess your sins, the sacrifice of Jesus tore down the wall between God and man.
 You can now go directly to God the Father through his Son.

 Everyone offends God when they sin; whether they cursed the heavens or mistreated their neighbor, God was still offended.
 David acknowledged this fact in Psalm 51.

 God is the first we must confess to and the second person or group is those we’ve offended.
 The Bible commands:

 “Confess your sins to each other and pray for each other so that you may be healed.
 The earnest prayer of a righteous person has great power and produces wonderful results” (James 5:16 NLT).

 Obeying this command keeps the Church healthy both spiritually and physically.
 Overall, we must confess our sins to God and privately to those we’ve hurt whether they are our brothers or not.
 Who knows, our humble confession to a non-believer could win them to Christ.

 Remember, without true confession, there is no forgiveness and cleansing for your sins.
-Obviously, confession is a not a one-time thing, you are to confess everytime you trespass against God.
+Obviously, confession is not a one-time thing, you are to confess every time you trespass against God.